programmerraja/MyBlog/content/notes/2024/Prompt Engineering.md

 ```

 - if claude saying text after json we can use stop_sequences ask the model to wrap a json with json tag like `<json></json>` and we can give stop_sequences as `</json>`

+## Prompt compression

+Prompt compression is a technique used in natural language processing (NLP) to optimize the inputs given to LLMs by reducing their length without significantly altering the quality and relevance of the output.

+- gpttrim (By tokenizing, stemming, and removing spaces)
+- LLMLingua (A LLM developed by microsoft open source which will help to reduce the prompt)

 ## Prompt Hacking